tavishiseth/Car-Parking-Slot/README.md

 login into an existing account using email and password credentials or Google based authentication.
 All these details are maintained in the database at regular intervals.
-a) Admin User can sign in through his credentials - email and password:
+a) Admin User can sign in through his credentials - email "admin@gmail.com" and password "123456":
 ![b](https://user-images.githubusercontent.com/75008683/146672744-470a1cc1-a0d6-4aa6-b651-6678e3b451c6.png)

 b) A new customer can register himself by providing his details - first name, last name,